-5. Computer display screens, these do bother me.
-They are difficult to switch off on many cars, at worst you can get a technician to fit an on/off power switch.
+5. LCD display screens.
+These do bother me, particularly very bright screens at night.
+They’re difficult to switch off on many cars, at worst you can get a technician to fit an on/off power switch.

-6. Avoid cars with built in WiFi or Bluetooth gadgets, because they will still be emitting radiation, even if you disable them – again unless you get a auto electrician to disconnect such devices.
+6. Avoid cars with built in WiFi or Bluetooth gadgets, because they may still be emitting radio frequency radiation even if you disable them – again unless you get a auto electrician to disconnect such devices.

-Ideally when buying a new car check it over with a “ EMF gauss meter”.
+When buying a new car check it over with an “ EMF gauss meter”.
 The level of EMFs inside the car, particularly in the driver’s area, can be easily tested.
 Here is a table which shows the type of testing you need to do (the readings shown are not actual readings):

 This is the kind of testing you need to do before buying your car.
 If you already own a car and you subsequently discover that the EMF levels are high, if the problem is magnetic fields there’s not much to be done.
 It’s generally easier to sell the car and buy one with lower EMF levels.